undeadinu/SRNotification/README.md

 ## Requirements

-SRNotification require AppKit >= 10.9, but could be integrated in any project since 10.6 (but it won't work there)
+SRNotification requires AppKit >= 10.9, but could be integrated in any project since 10.6 (but it won't work there)